 The course covers allocation of resources, economic systems, economics institutions and incentives, markets structures and prices, productivity, international economics, the global marketplace, aggregate supply and demand, and public policy towards business.
 As a final project, students, using information from the class, prepare a report as to how economics impacts a specific business/company.
-Prerequisite: acceptance into the Bachelor of Applied Science program.
+Prerequisite: meets the criteria for acceptance into a BAS/BSN program, completion of a two-year degree or equivalent, or instructor approval.